Progress will depend on policies that do not discriminate against nuclear

 There has been no lack of stories, discussions and hashtags on the topic of climate urgency recently.
 And for good reason.
 Climate science’s message on the matter has been growing more and more serious, and ominous.
-For the last 30 years we have been talking about doing something, but not accomplishing that much.

 The Green New Deal launched recently by the Democrats is a welcome sign that some American politicians support urgent action to address climate change.
 The deal's aim of cutting carbon emissions by 60% by 2030 is very challenging.

 UK nuclear phaseout would be costly mistake, says think tank